nashvail/blog/src/pages/blog/pseudo-classes/index.md

 ## Pseudo-class #3 :last-of-type
 <br/>

-If you can’t tell by the name, `last-of-type` is the exact opposite of `first-of-type` Which therefore means in each section of the tree, instead of selecting the first occurrence, select the last ones.
+If you can’t tell by the name, `last-of-type` is the exact opposite of `first-of-type`.
+Which therefore means in each section of the tree, instead of selecting the first occurrence, select the last ones.

 ![Fig. 9 — :last-of-type selections](./images/11.png)

 “What about the sections with just one anchor element?”, not very glad you asked that question.
 It’s quite simple to see if a section has just one anchor element, it obviously passes the `only-of-type` filter, but not only that.
 Since there are no anchor elements preceding or following that particular tag it passes both `first-of-type` and `last-of-type` filters as well (e.g `a` tags Section 4 and 5).

-## Pseudo-class #4 :nth-of-type(number/an + b/even/odd)
+## Pseudo-class #4 :nth-of-type
 <br/>

 And now we finally bite into the juicy part of the article, there’s simple CSS with some fifth grade Math toppings, hope you enjoy savouring it.